Prom: South and Central Asia

 In India, Bhutan, Sri Lanka, and Nepal, the equivalent to some extent is a farewell party or farewell gathering.
 The outgoing students are given a warm send-off by the junior students and staff.
 All the seniors are felicitated with souvenirs and superlatives are given awards.
 There are also a couple of dances due to the influence of American culture and movies in India.

 In Pakistan, there is a prom or farewell function that takes place at the end of the college academic year.
 Students dress in formal attire.
 The event ends with a photography session with the graduation.

 In Afghanistan, there is a lunch party organized by the graduating students and called "graduation party."
 This is mostly seen in the university level graduation after the 16th class with a bachelor's degree, this day all the university seniors, faculty members, and professors are invited as honors.
 There is no mingling of males and females due to strict adherence to the Islamic codes.

 In Bangladesh, an event called 'Rag Day' is held at the end of 10th grade and 12th grade.
 There the school authority decorates the school and make musical arrangements.
 The students take celebratory preparations like making a uniform T-shirt (generally white) to commemorate the day.
 The juniors of the school also spend money, help organize the party and give farewell to the seniors.
-At the end of the party, graduating students play with powdered colors and signs on each others t-shirt to mark all the friendships they made in their school life.
+At the end of the party, graduating students play with powdered colors and signs on each other's t-shirt to mark all the friendships they made in their school life.

 Western Asia

-In Israel, high school graduation parties usually combine a play and a humble ceremony, followed by a dance party.
-In the past years, influenced by American culture, more and more graduates decide to hold a private graduation party similar to the American prom, with dress code, prom dates, limousines, and prom kings or queens, although usually not supported by the school.

 In Lebanon, proms are held after the graduation ceremony at night.
 They are usually held at hotels with a formal dress code, prom dates, rented cars, and, occasionally, prom kings and queens.
 The interaction between males and females is not limited.

 In Turkey, the equivalent is called Graduation Ball.
 The type of event and the rules applied are created by the student governments and school boards.
 It is a graduation tradition for seniors.